+Figure 6 Relationship between the length of blooming and the average night and day temperature difference in Spring Újfehértó, 1984-2001 late blooming group of cultivars, the mean differences between daytime and night time was decisive as influencing the start of blooming.
 In a mild spring, blooming starts earlier.
-The larger differences between daytime and nighttime temperatures stimulate the start of blooming.
+The larger differences between daytime and night time temperatures stimulate the start of blooming.
 The large amplitude of temperature changes is associated with high daytime maxima during the spring.
 In the other variety groups too, the two mentioned meteorological variables are decisive in influencing the start of bloom.
-In addition to that, varieties of intermediate blooming date are significantly influenced by minimum temperatures of the spring.
-The surprising fact is that is early blooming varieties any of the meteorological variables did not alter significantly the start of bloom.
+In addition to that, cultivars of intermediate blooming date are significantly influenced by minimum temperatures of the spring.
+The surprising fact is that is early blooming cultivars any of the meteorological variables did not alter significantly the start of bloom.
 However, weather conditions of the previous year proved to be decisive in determining the blooming dates.
 Not only between the blooming date and meteorological parameters we have found significant correlation but between length of vegetation period and minimum temperature of vegetation period (Figure 7).
-The maturity time important phonological stages for the pear growers, there is also significant relationship between maturity time and minimum temperature from 1th of January to maturity date (Figure 8).
+The maturity time important phonological stages for the apple growers, there is also significant relationship between maturity time and minimum temperature from 1st of January to maturity date (Figure 8).
+Conclusions - Blooming time shifted to an earlier period by 2 weeks at most of Hungarian fruit cultivation areas - · Positive effects: - Thanks to the lengthening of vegetation season in the future we can cultivate in the Carpathian basin those plants also which require warmer climate circumstances.
+Negative effects of temperature and precipitation changes on plant production Increasing risk of frost occurrence later spring, early autumn frost damage (fruits, vegetables)

-Figure 7.
-Relationship between length of vegetation period and minimum temperature of vegetation period, (Újfehértó, 1984-2001)
+Figure 7 Relationship between length of vegetation period and minimum temperature of vegetation period, Újfehértó, 1984-2001